By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 - Manufactured homes eligible with permanent foundation

 I've originated FHA loans for over two decades.
 The process itself isn't complicated, but the details matter — and the details are where most loan officers stumble.
-Here's what the process actually looks like when you work with us:
+Here's what it actually looks like when you work with us:

-Before you start shopping for homes, I want to know exactly where you stand.
-Not a five-minute conversation and a pre-approval letter — an actual review of your income documentation, credit report, and assets.
-I pre-underwrite every file, which means I'm looking at your loan the way an underwriter will.
-This avoids surprises later.
+- Pre-Qualification and Pre-Underwrite.
+Before you start shopping for homes, I want to know exactly where you stand — an actual review of your income documentation, credit report, and assets.
+I pre-underwrite every file, looking at your loan the way an underwriter will.
 When I give you a number, I'm confident in it.

+- Find Your Home and Go Under Contract.
 Once you're pre-approved, your real estate agent helps you find the right property.
-When you go under contract, we move fast.
-I submit your full loan package to the lender typically within 24 to 48 hours of receiving the executed contract.
+When you go under contract, we move fast — I submit your full loan package to the lender typically within 24 to 48 hours of receiving the executed contract.

-FHA appraisals are slightly different from conventional appraisals.
-The appraiser doesn't just value the property — they also check for health and safety issues.
-Peeling paint on a pre-1978 home, exposed wiring, missing handrails, non-functional mechanical systems — these are the kinds of things that can trigger required repairs.
+- FHA Appraisal.
+FHA appraisals also check for health and safety issues — peeling paint on a pre-1978 home, exposed wiring, missing handrails.
 I flag potential issues early so we're not caught off guard.
-The appraisal is assigned through FHA's portal and typically takes 7 to 14 days.
+The appraisal typically takes 7 to 14 days.

+- Underwriting and Conditions.
 Because I pre-underwrite the file, we usually get a clean approval or a short list of straightforward conditions.
-Most conditions are documentation-related: updated bank statements, a letter of explanation for a large deposit, verification of gift funds.
-I coordinate all of this so you know exactly what's needed and when.
+I coordinate all of it so you know exactly what's needed and when.

-Once all conditions are satisfied, the lender issues a clear to close.
-We finalize your closing disclosure (you'll have a three business day review period as required by the CFPB's TRID rules), and then you sign at the title company.
-Most FHA purchases close in 30 to 45 days.
-We frequently close early.
+- Clear to Close.
+Once conditions are satisfied, the lender issues a clear to close.
+We finalize your closing disclosure (a three business day review period per the CFPB's TRID rules), and you sign at the title company.
+Most FHA purchases close in 30 to 45 days — we frequently close early.

 FHA Costs: Mortgage Insurance Explained Honestly